 - Appeal

-A deposition is a hearing that happens during the “discovery” stage.
+A deposition is a hearing that happens during the discovery phase of an accident claim.
 During the deposition, which happens outside of court, a party to the witness or case gives their testimony under oath.

 Do You Need a Lawyer to Be Present During Your Deposition?

-It is a good idea to have an attorney by your side during your deposition.
-If you try to go it alone, you may not know whether the question the other side is asking you is overstepping their boundaries.
-Your attorney can direct you not to answer questions that could somehow work against you and your case.
+Having a car accident attorney during your deposition is a good idea.
+If you try to do it alone, you may not know whether the question the other side is asking is overstepping its bounds.
+Your personal injury attorney can direct you not to answer questions that could work against you and your case.

-What Happens After the Deposition in a Car Accident Lawsuit?
+What Happens After the Deposition in a Car Crash Lawsuit?

 After the deposition, several things occur that are crucial to the lawsuit.
 You can expect the following steps after a deposition.